MichAdebayo/Customer-Engagement-Analysis-with-Excel/README.md

 <img width="448" alt="Screenshot 2024-06-20 at 13 50 26" src="https://github.com/MichAdebayo/Customer-Engagement-Analysis-with-Excel/assets/92400436/680e67da-19da-4158-9263-715cba71403b">
 </div>

 The p-value indicates the probability of obtaining the observed f-value if the null hypothesis (equal variances) were true.
 The sample variances are not identical since the p-value in both cases is 0.
-Therefore a t-test is to be performed.
+Therefore a t-test was carried out.

-### **Paid-plan Students**
+* ### **Paid-plan Students**

 <div align="center">
 <img width="562" alt="Screenshot 2024-06-20 at 13 39 45" src="https://github.com/MichAdebayo/Customer-Engagement-Analysis-with-Excel/assets/92400436/22a9dbfc-306d-46eb-80e8-9b52158e4e93">